 As we worked our way back to the port, we also got to stop briefly at a neighborhood loom where weavers weave goods from rugs to tapestries to clothes.
 It was amazing to see the gigantic looms going back and forth and the speed at which the women worked.

-Before we knew it, it was time to head back to Spain.
+Before we knew it, our day-trip to Morocco was over and it was time to head back to Spain.
 Though the visit to Morocco was quick, it solidified a desire to return and explore the country much further.
 Which is the point, after all.